 Porcelain tiles are made from fine clay particles that are fired at a high temperature to create a harder, less porous surface.
 (Reduced porosity makes them more durable than their ceramic counterparts.)
 Some articles suggest that this feature enables them to withstand more foot traffic, with fewer chances of cracking.
 This makes them an ideal choice for your home’s exterior and interior floors.

 2. There Are Many Design Option

-One of the principal advantages of porcelain tiles is that they can convincingly mimic all sorts of traditional flooring materials such as granite, marble, wood and bamboo – even steel.
-High definition porcelain uses advanced manufacturing techniques to create a variety of designs, textures, and colours.
+One of the principal advantages of porcelain tiles is that they can convincingly mimic all sorts of traditional flooring materials such as granite, marble, wood, and bamboo – even steel.
+High definition porcelain uses advanced manufacturing techniques to create a variety of designs, textures, and colors.
 For instance, there are porcelain tiles that accurately resemble vintage wood floors or even textured concrete.
 This offers designers and homeowners the flexibility to get more creative than they might normally get with flooring.

 3. They’re Water and Stain Resistant

 Porcelain tiles are denser than ceramic ones, making them resistant to stains and liquid penetration from spills.
-Additionally, many porcelain tiles stand up to fire, frost, mould, and scratches.
+Additionally, many porcelain tiles stand up to fire, frost, mold, and scratches.
 So if you live in a cold place like Toronto, investing in porcelain tiles from The Reno Superstore is worth it as your floors won’t be affected by the freezing weather.